Kelly Ripa Shares Rare Hot Tub Video With 18-Year-Old Daughter Lola

 There’s another route, though.
 Kelly will take to her Instagram stories, where anything posted only remains live for 24 hours.

 Kelly took to her Instagram stories last night.
-She posted several videos, although all came with the same hot tub and late night setting.
-The blonde had filmed a family moment that included Lola, although it opened up with Kelly’s father in law and what seemed to be him not quite getting to grips with how modern-day technology works.
+She posted several videos, although all came with the same hot tub and late-night setting.
+The blonde had filmed a family moment that included Lola, although it opened up with Kelly’s father-in-law and what seemed to be him not quite getting the grip of how modern-day technology works.
 Husband Mark Conseulos’ father Saul was looking confused as Kelly explained that she was making a video, with Kelly’s interpretation of Saul’s reaction forming part of the accompanying text.

 “My father in law is not sure how insta stories work,” Kelly wrote.